flectra-hq/flectra/doc/reference/testing.rst

 Modularity and testing
 ----------------------

-With the way Odoo is designed, any addon can modify the behaviour of other parts of the system.
+With the way Flectra is designed, any addon can modify the behaviour of other parts of the system.
 For example, the *voip* addon can modify the *FieldPhone* widget to use extra features.
 This is not really good from the perspective of the testing system, since this means that a test in the addon web will fail whenever